AliceO2Group/WebUi/Framework/docs/reference/frontend-api.md

 <a name="drawGrid"></a>

 ## `drawGrid(ctx, width, height, color)`
-Part of chartTimeSerie, draw the axis
+Part of chartTimeSeries, draw the axis

 **Kind**: global function
 **Params**